AdmiralKew/Writing/Characters/dragontaughtFirecaster.md

 **Elly** has copper colored hair that is done in a braid that lies to one side, the other side hanging free and loose.
 A few locks fall over her forehead.
 Her brown eyes have a gentle set that compliments her delicate, freckled features, but shine with an inner fire like smoldering coals ready to ignite.

 A flame colored scarf wraps around her neck, the tassled ends of which falling to about knee-length.
 The rest of her clothes are a yellow bikini, silk arm sleeves, and a brown miniskirt held in place by a belt with attached pouches.
 Her feet are protected blue and white boots that flare out at the ankle.
+The tatoo on the side of her belly marks her as a member of the magic guild Fairy Tail.

 Her familiar is a pale-blue squirrel-like creature with a darker blue stripe that runs down its back.